-Minimum: Restorative Conversation and/or Missed recess or other activity

-Maximum: 10 day OSS with possible recommendation of expulsion to superintendent.
+Minimum: Restorative Conversation and/or Missed participation in school activities Maximum: 10 day OSS with possible recommendation of expulsion to superintendent.

 RULE 6.
 Assault and/or Fighting: A student shall not knowingly act or behave in such a way as could cause or attempt to cause physical injury to other students, any school employee, or other persons.
+(Reckless behavior or horseplay that results in unintended physical or emotional harm or disruption is also prohibited.)